-A firm must ensure that its communications with all clients are fair, clear and not misleading.
-However, the way in which a firm may communicate with professional clients (about itself, its services and products, and its remuneration) may be different from the way in which the firm communicates with retail clients.
-A firm’s obligation in respect of the level of detail, medium and timing of the provision of information are different depending on whether the client is a retail or professional client.
+A firm must ensure that its communications with all clients are fair, transparent and not misleading.
+However, how a firm may communicate with professional clients (about itself, its services and products, and its remuneration) may be different from how the firm communicates with retail clients.
+A firm’s obligation regarding the level of detail, medium and timing of the provision of information are further dependent on whether the client is retail or professional.
 The information provided to retail clients is subject to higher requirements than information provided to professional clients.
-This concerns in particular the balance of presenting information as well as the comprehensiveness of clients.
+This concerns, in particular, the balance of presenting information and the comprehensiveness of clients.

 Product information sheets:

-For protection of retail clients, IFB must hand out product information sheets if it provides investment advice (i.e. product information sheets for equities or for structured products).
-These documents contain in particular a presentation of the corresponding opportunities and risks of a financial instrument in an understandable way.
-The provision of the corresponding documents to professional client is not necessary; however these can be handed over to the client upon request.
+IFB must hand out product information sheets to protect retail clients if it provides investment advice (i.e. product information sheets for equities or structured products).
+These documents contain a presentation of the corresponding opportunities and risks of a financial instrument in an understandable way.
+Providing the related documents to professional clients is not necessary; however, these can be handed over to the client upon request.

 Description of the nature and risks of packaged investments:

-A firm that offers an investment service with another service or product or as part of a package or as a condition of the same agreement or package with a retail client, must inform retail clients if the risks resulting from the agreement or package are likely to be different from the risks associated with the components when taken separately.
-It must provide retail clients with an adequate description of the different components of the agreement or package and the way in which its interaction modifies the risks.
+A firm that offers an investment service with another service or product or as part of a package or as a condition of the same agreement or package with a retail client must inform retail clients if the risks resulting from the contract or package are likely to be different from the risks associated with the components when taken separately.
+It must provide retail clients with an adequate description of the other parts of the agreement or package and how its interaction modifies the risks.
 The above requirements do not apply in respect of professional clients.